expectedparrot/edsl/docs/index.rst

    Design tasks that involve labeling or cleaning data through questionsa, and then use language models to generate responses in formatted datasets.
 See `examples <https://docs.expectedparrot.com/en/latest/notebooks/data_labeling_example.html>`_.

 Market research
    Administer surveys to gather insights on consumer preferences, behaviors, and trends.
 Simulate customer personas with AI agents and analyze their responses.
-See `examples <file:///Users/a16174/edsl/.temp/docs/notebooks/yoga_studio_name_survey.html>`_.
+See `examples <https://docs.expectedparrot.com/en/latest/notebooks/yoga_studio_name_survey.html>`_.

 User experience research
    Design surveys to assess user satisfaction, usability, and engagement.
 Use AI agents to simulate user profiles and analyze their feedback on products or services.
 See `examples <https://docs.expectedparrot.com/en/latest/notebooks/nps_survey.html>`_.

 Integrate human and AI data
    Combine human responses with AI-generated responses to create richer datasets.
-See `examples <file:///Users/a16174/edsl/.temp/docs/notebooks/import_agents.html>`_.
+See `examples <https://docs.expectedparrot.com/en/latest/notebooks/import_agents.html>`_.

 Analyze survey data
-   Import survey data from various sources (SPSS, CSV), analyze it using EDSL's built-in tools.
+   Generate or import survey data and analyze it using EDSL's built-in tools.
 Simulate follow-up surveys and interviews using AI agents.
-See `examples <https://docs.expectedparrot.com/en/latest/conjure.html>`_.
+See `examples <https://docs.expectedparrot.com/en/latest/notebooks/analyze_evaluations.html>`_.

 Social science research
    Design surveys to explore hypotheses and gather qualitative or quantitative data using AI agents.